We love smoothies, they are healthy, delicious and the perfect way to get your daily fruit and vegetables serving. With benifits

 If you do not want something very much, then the will to succeed is likely to be weak.
 On the other hand if you have a strong desire, then you will be more likely to persist.

-So how to work on willpower, so you can get what you want and live a life of success?
+So how to work on willpower, so you can live the life your want ?

 Luckily willpower is like a muscle and it can get stronger with the increase of use, but it is a slow and gradual process and daily we are working with a fixed amount.